fabiofilz/MyDjangoForum/Readme.txt

-Forum developed using Django and SQLite
+Forum developed using Django and SQLite.